bigskysoftware/hypermedia-systems-book/ch06-more-htmx-patterns.typ

 simpler in this case.

 #index[forms]
-By default, if an element is a child of a `form` element and makes a non-`GET` request, htmx will include all the values of inputs within that form.
+By default, if an element is a child of a `form` element and makes a `POST`, `PUT` or `PATCH` request, htmx will include all the values of inputs within that form.
+(Note: `hx-delete` behaves like `hx-get` and does _not_ pick up enclosing form inputs automatically; we will use `hx-include` below to opt in.)
 In situations like this, where there is a bulk operation for a table, it is common to enclose the whole table in a form tag, so that it is easy to add buttons that operate on the selected items.

-Let’s add that form tag around the table, and be sure to enclose the button in it as well:
+Let’s add that form tag around the table, and be sure to enclose the button in it as well, using `hx-include="closest form"` so the `DELETE` request picks up the form’s selected checkbox values:

 #figure(caption: [The "delete selected contacts" button],
 ```html